Installation

 - 'key2:val2'

-After setup, the Agent collects relevant metrics by matching your devices to one of Datadog’s device profiles.
+After setup, the Agent collects relevant metrics by matching your devices to one of Datadog’s supported device profiles.

 To expand your setup: